 Upcoming Registration Information for OSU Program 60

-- August 25 – December 11, 2020.
-As of July 14, most courses are scheduled to be held in person on campus until after Thanksgiving at which time they will transition to distance learning.
+- August 24-December 16.
 See safety plan and regulations here.
 Distance learning classes are available, and some in-person classes may transition to online or blended learning.

 Note: If you feel you are high risk for illness based on age or health, we encourage you to take distance learning classes or skip this semester.